Half Price First Inspection

 Additional Fees Due To Council Involvement

 Due to the complex legal nature of pool compliance, an additional charge of $99+GST will be immediately incurred covering the administrative costs when council becomes involved.
-The owner cannot contract us for the purpose of disinformation or by deceitful means where council is involved.
+The Owner cannot contract us for the purpose of disinformation or by deceitful means where council is involved.
+This clause does not apply when providing a copy of Section 22E.

 Liabilities & Damages